Shariar-Hasan/FakeStore/README.md

 #### `clear()`

-Drop/ Delete all databases from the localstorage.
+Drop/ Delete whole database from the localstorage.

 ```javascript
 // clear all items